 Yes.

-And so it does not violate anything in general relativity because what we're doing is we're just kind of scrunching up the carpet and stepping over from point A to B.
+And so it does not violate anything in general relativity because what we're doing is we're just kind of scrunching up the carpet and stepping over from point A to B. All right, now that doesn't mean there are not dangers that you cannot anticipate on doing this.

-Does it go right through there?
+Does it go right through there, right through the motor, right through the craft?

 I can't answer that.

-I suspect, because of the compression, and this is just, you know, again, I will never tell you something unless I know it actually works.
+I suspect because of the compression, and this is just, you know, again, I will never tell you something unless I know it actually works.

 And what we've done in our pod designs is we actually can generate multiple warp fields and combine them together.

-But in the lab we have put motors side by side Energized one with more power than the other, and it always will turn to the strong side.
+But in the lab, we have put motors side by side, energized one with more power than the other, and it always will turn to the strong side.

-So we have the ability to control the craft, and this is in our constant endeavor to generate the flight control system software.
+And this is in our constant endeavor to generate the flight control system software.

 So we've done the measurements.